jonasskanoy/jonasskanoy/README.md

 - 👋 Hi, I’m @jonasskanoy
 - 🌱 I’m currently learning bash and yaml.
-- 📫 Contact me on jonas.skanoy@protonmail.com
+- 📫 Contact me on jonas.skanoy@e.email

 <!---
 jonasskanoy/jonasskanoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.